Aria vs Clubhouse

 Aria has monetization built into the platform from day one.
 Creators set their own subscription price and keep the majority of revenue.
 Payments are processed through web checkout, avoiding the app store commission entirely.
 Monetization details will be announced at launch.

-Aria integrates AI throughout the platform.
-Live captions are powered by on-device speech recognition, making sessions accessible in real time.
+AI voice agents are the most visible part of Aria's AI layer, but the platform's intelligence runs deeper.
+Live captions are powered by on-device speech recognition, making sessions accessible in real time without sending audio to a server.
 AI-generated session summaries capture key moments after each session, with bilingual summaries for non-English sessions.
-AI content moderation runs in real time to keep conversations safe.
+Real-time AI content moderation keeps conversations safe, running on Aria's own infrastructure.

-Clubhouse does not offer AI-powered captions, summaries, or real-time moderation.
+Clubhouse does not offer AI voice agents, AI session summaries, or real-time AI moderation.
 Content moderation relies on community reporting.

 Content Preservation